-8. Complete Summative Student Teaching Evaluation
+8. Complete Final Summative Student Teaching Evaluation

 The Student Teacher, Cooperating Teacher, and University Supervisor must be involved in the Summative Evaluation (University Supervisor uploads results into LiveText; see Appendix D).
-The summative evaluation results indicate behavior and competencies observed throughout the Student Teaching experience.
+The summative evaluation indicates results of behavior and competencies observed throughout the Student Teaching experience.

-Explanation of Ratings for Summative Evaluation
+Explanation of Ratings for Final/Summative Evaluation

-For the summative evaluation, determine whether each LEON LEADS Element has been demonstrated to at least minimum standard (see Student Teaching Evaluation Schedule).
+For the summative evaluation, determine whether each LEON LEADS Element has been demonstrated to at least minimum standard (see Student Teaching Evaluation Schedule in Appendix D).
 The LEADS Rubrics should be used to form the basis of evaluation.

-NOTE: The Student Teacher (Intern) must demonstrate at least 22 of the 37 LEADS indicators at the "Effective" level or higher and have no ratings of "Not Using" or "Beginning" to pass Student Teaching (see Appendix D).
+NOTE: The Student Teacher must demonstrate at least 22 of the 37 LEADS indicators at the "Effective" level or higher and have no ratings of "Not Using" or "Beginning" to pass Student Teaching (see Appendix D).